djrrb/drawbotlab/README.md

 # drawbotlab
 Some helpers for <a href="http://drawbot.readthedocs.org">DrawBot</a> that I tend to use and reuse.
-I used to just copy/paste these things into my drawbot scripts, but it seems cleaner to just call them like this:
+I used to just copy/paste these things into my drawbot scripts, but it seems cleaner to just call them and use them like this:

 <code>
-from drawbotlab.color import RGBColor
+from drawbotlab.color import RGBColor from drawbotlab.shape import roundedRect myBlue = RGBColor(b=1)
+myBlue.setFill()
+roundedRect(50, 50, 200, 100, r=20)
 </code>

 Requires an installation of the python drawBot library (<code>from drawBot import *</code>).
-The glyph module requires <a href="http://robofab.org">robofab</a> and <a href="https://github.com/behdad/fonttools/">fontTools</a>.
+The glyph module requires <a href="http://robofab.org">RoboFab</a> and <a href="https://github.com/behdad/fonttools/">fontTools</a>.

 ## What’s inside?